 Address Matching Software: Validating and Linking Location Data at Scale

-Address matching is one application of data matching, the broader discipline of identifying when different records refer to the same real-world entity.
-Address data is the second most variable field type in enterprise systems, behind person names.
-The same physical location can appear as “123 North Main Street, Suite 400, Springfield, IL 62701” in one system and “123 N. Main St. Ste 400, Springfield, Illinois 62701-1234” in another, and without address matching those become two different locations, creating duplicate customer records, redundant mailings, and skewed analytics.
+Address data is the second most variable field type in enterprise systems, after person names.
+The same location can appear as “123 North Main Street, Suite 400, Springfield, IL 62701” in one system and “123 N. Main St. Ste 400, Springfield, Illinois 62701-1234” in another, and without address matching these are treated as two locations, creating duplicate records, redundant mailings, and inaccurate analytics.
+Address matching is a specialized application of enterprise data matching, tuned to the structure and validation rules of location records.

 Why Is Address Matching Uniquely Challenging?